Giacom/MiniStation/README.md

 Game Modes have been changed to accommodate the low population count.
 All except traitor, changeling, revolution and extended are disabled by default.
 You can change this in the config file.

-There will only be one antag in changeling or traitor.
+There is much less of a player to traitor ratio, meaning there's only 1 traitor for every 10 players.
+Changelings will always come in singles.
 In revolution there will be two rev-heads.
 Due to no starting AI, there is no malfunction; so I don’t advise enabling it.
-There are no plans to add a starting AI but you are still able to construct an AI.
+There are no plans to add a starting AI but you are still able to construct an AI through research.

-Radio headsets will now only work with the department channels, using a handheld radio or intercom is required.

 **Current Goal:**

- * Create a new map.
-[DONE]
  * Polish the gameplay.

 **Map Screenshot**: